Abdullahi311/clarity-drift-zone/README.md

 ## Features
 - Content creators can publish relaxation content with metadata
 - Users can access content using tokens
-- Rating and review system for content
+- Rating and review system for content (1-5 star rating system)
 - Creator rewards system
 - Content categorization and discovery
 - Monthly subscription model with unlimited access